deeep14/repoforjob6/README.md

-This reporistory is for job 6.
+This repo is for job 6.